Arzk/pitft-playerui/README.md

 TODO:
 =========
 - Sleep timer and other configs in a menu
-- API for LIRC control of both players
+- CLI for LIRC control of both players
 - Radio stream icons set in the config.py file
 - Got other ideas?
 Post an issue and tell me about it